 ).
 They split their time between home and working on the paper at the Quibbler office building.
 Spending long hours laughing over making brunch in their kitchen or getting sunburns trying to make heads or kneazle tail's over their, always overflowing garden that had once been Mum’s domain.

 In the evenings she tended to write letters – Ginny was off with her family in Egypt and Luna was happy for this, the change of scenery seemed a wonderful distraction for her friend.
 Her return letters were full of talk of wide deserts with sloping dunes, pyramids, tombs filled with intricate wall paintings, and the heavy heat.
 (Only near the end did she ever speak of her nightmares, an afterthought almost, overwhelmed by all this wonder.
 And that was more than alright with Luna.

-It was that actually, that she was missing - training.
-Being able to run off into the Forest and patrol, to train with the centuars - she misses Glinda and all of the other friends she made last year rather badly (hopes they are all alright
+It was that actually the training she was missing most.
+Being able to run off into the Forest and patrol, to have the centuars teach her.
+She misses Glinda and all of the other friends she made last year rather badly (hopes they are all alright

 ).
 And by the time her letter comes again this year, Luna is starting to get a bit edgy.

 Her Father picks up on this and allows her some independence - simply giving her money and setting her lose on Diagon Alley to gather school things on her own while he works that day in the office (the Stubby Boardman story is getting quite a lot of reaction from readers

 ).
 And it is when she is mostly finished (only a new quill and perhaps a look at some trunks with hidden compartments – access to weapons could be useful